-This course will cover all aspects of event planning and customer service relating to the restaurant and hospitaility fields.
-Student will engage in a hands on learning experience of dealing with real life customers and planning events such as company parties, graduations, and wedding receptions.
+This course will cover all aspects of event planning and customer service relating to the restaurant and hospitality fields.
+Student will engage in a hands on learning experience of dealing with real life customers and planning events such as company parties or weddings.

-2.00 Purchasing for Profit and Loss
+Purchasing for Profit and Loss